Kids with disabilities face off-the-books school suspensions

 Because the removals aren’t recorded, there’s no way to quantify how often they happen.
 But the National Disability Rights Network says it has seen an increase during the pandemic.

-Teacher shortages mean there are fewer staffers available to do evaluations and provide services for students with disabilities, creating “more of an incentive or more of a push for getting kids with behavioral needs out,” said Dan Stewart, the organization’s managing attorney for education and employment.
+Teacher shortages mean there are fewer staffers available to do evaluations and provide services for disabled students, creating “more of an incentive or more of a push for getting kids with behavioral needs out,” said Dan Stewart, the organization’s managing attorney for education and employment.

 Students of color with a disability appear to be disproportionately affected based on anecdotal reports to the network from disability rights advocates around the country.